utubo/vim-popselect/README.md

 - The behavior is a personal preference.
 - Infrequent bugs and side-effects are left out
 - Breaking changes are common.
-- Documentation is written when I feel like it

 ## Requirements